What Is BNPL and How Does It Work?

 Applying for BNPL Services

-• You link a debit card or bank account
+• A debit card or bank account is linked for payments

 Traditional Loans vs. BNPL